Today, we will answer the question – when is hacking illegal and legal?

 - Securing your PC with a firmware password

-- Turning on remote access only when you need to; otherwise, keep it disabled.
+- Enable remote access only when necessary; otherwise, keep it disabled.

 Protect your network by: